Three magic words appear in nearly every job description: “excellent communication skills.”

 Cost of wasted energy in a culture of blame and defensiveness

-My services: - Collaboratively define the focus and purpose of your active learning program - Introduce a Learning Plan for human-to-human skills improvement - Facilitate 3-5 active learning group sessions - Provide "coach the coach" advice so that the method is sustainable - Measure the results of your active learning initiative
+My range of services: - Collaboratively define the focus and purpose of your social learning program - Facilitate 3-5 introductory social learning group sessions - Provide "coach the coach" advice so that the method is sustainable - Provide tune-up coaching as required

-I’ve delivered over 300 active learning workshops and programs to professional services firms, large and small commercial businesses and non-profit organizations.
+I’ve delivered over 300 social learning workshops and programs to professional services firms, large and small commercial businesses and non-profit organizations.

-And here I am talking about how active learning improves collaboration skills at the Ontario Association of Architects 2016 Conference.
+Here I am explaining how social learning improves collaboration skills at an Ontario Association of Architects conference.